lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

 	- So, whenever a grid reaches this limit, we break it down into four grids of equal size and distribute places among them.
 - **What data-structure can hold this information?**
 	- A tree in which each node has four children.
-	- all the leaf nodes will represent the grids that cannot be further broken down.
+		- All the leaf nodes will represent the grids that cannot be further broken down.

 ### Option 4: Hilbert Curve